 POS VISUAL MERCHANDISING DISPLAYS

-In a grocery store, you’ll often see everyday displays of magazines, candy bars, and gum here — but you will likely also see seasonal or promotional displays in this location as well.
-POS displays are great locations for seasonal impulse buys and everyday items that a customer may have forgotten to grab while shopping.
+In a grocery store, you’ll often see everyday shelf merchandising for magazines, candy bars, and gum here — but you will likely also see seasonal or promotional displays in this location as well.
+POS units are some of the best visual merchandising displays for seasonal impulse buys and everyday items that a customer may have forgotten to grab while shopping, serving as a powerful tool for driving incremental display sales at the final stage of the customer journey.

 Tips for Merchandising POS Displays